schenke-io/laravel-relation-manager/workbench/resources/md/usage.md

 In the command file:
 - define models and their relations
 - decide if you want to add reverse relations
+- it is possible to have more than one relationship between two models
 - after the model-relation definition:
     - write the test file
     - run the test file (only)